baby-sal/dogtective/README.md

 ```

 ### 4. Run
-NEED TO CHECK WHICH FILE WILL BE RUN

-Run this file to start the game and.....enjoy!!!
+Run the `game-runner` python file to start the game.
+Dogtective needs your help! 😄

 ## Technologies
 - Python